 f.
-A fair-hit ball touches an umpire before touching a fielder and before passing all infielders, other than the pitcher;
+A fair ball touches an umpire before touching a fielder and before passing a fielder other than the pitcher;

 PENALTY for f.-The ball is dead and the batter is awarded first base with a single.
 Runner(s) advance if forced.